YasmeenAlsaedy/DSI/projects/project-3/README.md

-# Project 2 - Ames Housing Data and Kaggle Challenges
+# Project 3 - Ames Housing Data and Kaggle Challenges

-Due Date: **2 September 2018 at 0900** Submissions must be in by 23:59 on 1 September 2018.

-Welcome to Project 2!
+Welcome to Project 3!
 It's time to start modeling.
 The goal for this project is
 two-fold:

 1. Creating and iteratively refining regression and classification models